SimplifyJobs/Summer2025-Internships/README.md

-# Summer 2022 Internships by Pitt CSC ☀️👩‍💻
+# Summer 2022 Internships by Pitt CSC 🤿👩‍💻
-And we're back!
+And we're back 🎉🎉!
 Use this repo to share and keep track of any tech-related internships.
 Huge shout-out to [GintasS](https://github.com/GintasS) for being an absolute beast last year.

 👴 Check out Summer 2021's list [here](https://github.com/pittcsc/Summer2022-Internships/tree/552701f413a0ad84a90164b03e7eee9c902ab37a) 👴